We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hypochlorhydria is the medical term for a low level of stomach acid.
-People with hypochlorhydria may experience digestive issues, nutritional deficiencies, and gastrointestinal infections, but prompt treatment can prevent serious complications.
+This may cause digestive issues, nutritional deficiencies, and gastrointestinal infections.

 An individual with hypochlorhydria is unable to produce enough hydrochloric acid (HCL) in the stomach.